dmhuehol/EnvAn-WN-Phase-2/README.md

 precipfilterASOS: Current version (9/28/17) of MATLAB function to filter a soundings structure by presence of precipitation as detected by ASOS.
 Currently in very early stages of development.
 Tags: in progress, ASOS, sounding, filter

-surfacePlotter: Current version (10/20/17) of MATLAB function to visualize ASOS five-minute surface conditions data.
+surfacePlotter: Current version (10/24/17) of MATLAB function to visualize ASOS five-minute surface conditions data.
 Currently in very early stages of development.
-Updated 10/20/17 with further development; extracts subset structures and plots surface RH, P, T, and Td data for given ranges of day/hours (wind plot and weather code plots are added, but in early stages of implementation).
+Updated 10/24/17 with further development; extracts subset structures, plots surface RH, P, T, and Td data for given ranges of day/hours, plots weather codes as an abacus plot, plots winds using rose plot.
+This is likely to be the final update with rose winds.
 Tags: in progress, ASOS, surface observations

 Other files: